jengalas/thegourmetmoose-netlify/_posts/2020-01-24-fresh-cranberry-cake.md

 * 12 ounces fresh cranberries

 ## INSTRUCTIONS
 1. Preheat oven to 350°F. With a mixer, beat the eggs with the sugar until slightly thickened and light in color, about 5-7 minutes.
 The mixture should almost double in size.
 The eggs work as your leavening agent in this recipe, so do not skip this step.
 This mixture should form a ribbon when you lift the beaters out of the bowl.
-Add the butter and vanilla; mix two more minutes.
-Stir in the flour until just combined.
-Add the cranberries and stir to mix throughout.
+2. Add the butter and vanilla; mix two more minutes.
+3. Stir in the flour until just combined.
+4. Add the cranberries and stir to mix throughout.
-2. Spread in a buttered 9x13 pan.
-Bake for around 40 minutes, or until very lightly browned and a toothpick inserted near the center of the cake comes out clean.Let cool completely before cutting into small slices.
+5. Spread in a buttered 9x13-inch pan.
+Bake for around 40 minutes, or until very lightly browned and a toothpick inserted near the center of the cake comes out clean.
+Let cool completely before cutting into small slices.